30440r/PasswordListGenerator/README.md

 Run the interactive program at:
 <https://tiny.one/PasswordListGenerator>

+Rename the file "gistfile1.txt" to "PasswordListGenerator.ipynb"

+And run it!

 The password list will be created in the same directory as wordlist.txt

 ### Requirements